Life-threatening emergency

 - a serious fault in a staircase, lift or other common area or premises that unduly inconveniences a tenant in gaining access to, or using, the premises

-Business Hours
+Business hours

 1. You must notify us or the lessor (owner) of the need for an emergency repair.
-During business hours call our office directly on 07 3997 5166
+During business hours call our office directly on 07 3397 5166.

-Outside of Business Hours
+Outside of business hours

-1. In the first instance you should try to contact our office directly on 07 3397 5166
+1. In the first instance, attempt to contact our office directly on 07 3397 5166.

 2. If you have contact details for the lessor you should attempt to contact them directly if our office is not available

-Routine Repairs
+Routine repairs

-You can submit repair requests by completing the repair notification form at the bottom of this page.
+To request a routine repair, please complete the repair notification form at the bottom of this page.

 There are some situations where a tenant may be required to pay for repairs or compensate the lessor for their expense.